MemberPress

 For the reasons above, you won’t want more than one person logging in to your membership site with the same account in most cases.

-Thanks to free plugins like Loggedin, it’s never been easier to stop double logins on a WordPress website.
+Thanks to free plugins like Loggedin, it’s never been easier to stop account sharing on your WordPress website.

 If you have any questions about preventing concurrent logins on your membership site, please leave a comment below.